mackimaow/Pascal-Compiler/README.md

 Massimiliano Cutugno
 <br><br>
 This pascal compiler (written in C with Lex and Yacc Tools) generates source code into x86 assembly code (intel syntax). <br><br>
-Please go to the user manual section to see how to use the compiler
+Please go to the user manual section to see how to use the compiler.

 ## Design Document